NotJoeMartinez/rushbot/README.md

 with $25 budget?
 Well this is the result of that situation.
 Rusbot was originally intended for fraternal recruitment purposes but can easily be adapted to critical communication infrastructure like Public Safety Alerts or Medical emergency hotlines.
-Your imagination and risk tolerance are the truly the only limit!
+Your imagination and risk tolerance are truly the only limit!

 Rushbot works in two parts a cli for sending the initial mass text and a webserver for handling conversations.